Welcome to the Fly Your Ride competition!

 Stage 2: Design your ride

-- Student name(s), grade, coach's name, and either an e-mail or mailing address so we can stay in contact with you throughout the competition.
+- Student email (if you have one) so we can stay in touch with you throughout the competition.

 Stage 3: Tinker.
 Tailor.
 Solder.
 Fly?